bnmoustafa/TSF-Internship/README.md

 # The Sparks Foundation Internship
- <span style="color: green">This is my internship repository for tasks and projects during the internship of Data Science and Business Analytics at The Sparks Foundation.</span>
+ > This is my internship repository for tasks and projects during the internship of Data Science and Business Analytics at The Sparks Foundation.
  ---

  ### Task-1 : Prediction using Supervised ML (Level - Beginner)